pallavinishanth/Sunshine/README.md

 Setting activity has options to change the location, change the temperature metrics and on/off option to allow notifications.

-OpenWeatherMap API - API key should be provided to access database.
+include the unique key for the build by adding the following line to [USER_HOME]/.gradle/gradle.properties

+MyOpenWeatherMapApiKey="<UNIQUE_API_KEY>"

 Install